Astroherodvaipayan/Ved-Webpages/README.md

 ## About

 Ved AI is a high-tech landing page for an AI-powered meta-learning platform.
-The website showcases the product's features, architecture, roadmap, and vision through an immersive, animation-rich experience.
+The website showcases the product's features, architecture, roadmap, and vision through an immersive, animation-rich experience.1

 ## Tech Stack